ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/how-to-1.md

 ### Step 1.2.
 (Optional) Install Microsoft VS Code

 This is only optional.
-You can use any text editor to view/change code.
+You can use any text editor you are comfortable with to view or edit code.
 By typing “wsl” in VS Code terminal, you can switch to Linux environment.

 ### Step 1.3.
 Install python 3